John Glover and Prize

 John Glover’s paintings are on display at the Queen Victoria Museum and Art Gallery in Launceston, the Tasmanian Museum and Art Gallery in Hobart and in major mainland galleries.
 The Victoria and Albert Museum in London has a substantial collection and the Louvre in Paris also holds his work.

-John Glover paintings clockwise from top left; Mills Plains, Ben Lomond, Ben Loder & Ben Nevis in the Distance, Tasmanian Museum & Art Gallery Collection; Swilker Oak, National Trust Tasmania Clarendon Collection; Self Portrait, Collection Queen Victoria Museum & Art Gallery.
+John Glover paintings from left; Mills Plains, Ben Lomond, Ben Loder & Ben Nevis in the Distance, Tasmanian Museum & Art Gallery Collection; Swilker Oak, National Trust Tasmania Clarendon Collection; Self Portrait, Collection Queen Victoria Museum & Art Gallery.